kkopoku/abs-insurance/README.md

 1. User sends a request to list all policies.
 2. The service returns a list of available policies.

-### Delete a Policies
+### Delete a Policy
 1. User sends a request to delete a policy.
-2. The service a successful response that the policy is deleted, along with its corresponding components.
+2. The service returns a successful response that the policy is deleted, along with its corresponding components.

 ## Project Setup
 ### Clone the repository